 Repertoire:

-If you can not prepare all pieces, select movements.
+If you can not prepare all pieces, please select movements.
 Assignments will in part be made prior to arrival by the instructor.
-Students may suggest repertoire.
+Participants may suggest repertoire.

 Subject to change